Autos

 by 3-day Right to Rescind (buyer's remorse) laws.
 Unfortunately, motor

-your state's Attorney General's Office for more information on
+state's Attorney General's Office for more information on buyer's-remorse law

-buyer's-remorse law in your state.
-If you find you don't like the car
+in your state.
+If you find you don't like the car you bought, you're

-court.
-Returning a leased vehicle is virtually impossible due to the amount
+Returning a leased vehicle is virtually impossible due to the amount of

-of depreciation, paperwork, and fees involved.
-If you believe you've
+depreciation, paperwork, and fees involved.
+If you believe you've been

-been misled by a dealer, and have documentation to prove it, contact your
+misled by a dealer, and have documentation to prove it, contact your state's

-state's Attorney General's Office and Department Of Motor Vehicles
+Attorney General's Office and Department of Motor Vehicles (DMV).
+If

 |

-Quick Tip: Your front wheel brakes wear out twice as fast as your rear
+Your front wheel brakes wear out twice as fast as your rear brakes.
+Front

 Obey the Laws, Driving is not a